 This magic bullet becomes powerless in a cloud setting, however, where cloud network vendors have made strategic decisions not to enable multicast to their core networks.

-Multicast in the cloud and saving egress costs
+Multicast in the Cloud and Lowering Egress Costs

 This is important for developers to keep costs down, because when they push data out of a cloud, cloud networks may charge them for that egress, since clouds are best served when they keep your data in their estate.